 Time is your enemy in IELTS writing.
-Whatever you do, do not waste time counting all the words you have written, there are far more important things to check.
+I suggest you don’t waste time counting all the words you have written, there are more important things to check.
 Rather what you should do is to count the number of words you normally write in a line and then multiply that by the number of lines you have written.
-So if you normally write 12 words to the line, you need to write 23/5 lines in your essay.
+So if you normally write 12 words to the line, you need to write at least 25 lines in your essay.

-Do not write too many words – spend more time planning and checking
+Don’t write too many words – spend more time planning and checking – be efficient

 Some candidates write 300 words or more in their essay.
 There is no deduction for this, but it is not a good idea unless you are a very high quality candidate.
 There are no prizes for quantity, only quality.
 The time you spent writing the extra 30/40 words would be much better spent either planning your essay or checking and improving its quality.

 you include irrelevant ideas that will be bad for task repsonse

 you make too many grammar mistakes and that will be bad for grammar

 you don’t think carefully enough about organising your ideas and that will be bad for coherence and cohesion

 It’s quality that quantity that really counts.
 So my suggestion would be to aim for between 275-300 words in the essay and 165-185 words in the task 1 report.
 This means that you have some margin for error.

 If any of this information was new to you I suggest you look at my task response page and other lessons about how writing is scored.
 It’s key that you understand the rules of the IELTS game: